FernandoH-G/Turtles-Racing/README.md

 * Add little red exclamation points over turtle that is being cheered on.
 Also, some sweat beads falling from its brow.
 * Add button highlight effects (same as mousing over) when tabbing over them!
+* Add character select screen...
+  * Have four total turtles.
+2 base ones and a variation of each base.

 ### Completed
 * Add victory flare when a turtle finishes the race first.